matbarofex/rRofex/README.md

 Acknowledgements
 ----------------
-Development of this software was driven by Primary [Primary](https://www.primary.com.ar/) as part of an Open Source initiative of [Grupo Rofex](https://www.rofex.com.ar/).
+Development of this software was driven by [Primary](https://www.primary.com.ar/) as part of an Open Source initiative of [Grupo Rofex](https://www.rofex.com.ar/).

 #### Author/Maintainer